Aingeru Olabarrieta

-Aingeru Olabarrieta Capelo (born 14 November 2005) is a Spanish professional footballer who plays as a right winger for Segunda División club FC Andorra, on loan from La Liga club Athletic Bilbao.
+Aingeru Olabarrieta Capelo (born 14 November 2005) is a Spanish professional footballer who plays as a right winger for club CD Eldense, on loan from Athletic Bilbao.

 Club career

 Olabarrieta joined the youth academy of Athletic Bilbao at the age of 10.
 On 1 July 2023, he signed a professional contract with the club.
 He was promoted to the Bilbao Athletic, the club's reserve team in Segunda Federación, for the 2023–24 season (skipping the usual step of CD Basconia, the farm team playing at a level below), and accumulated seven goals and ten assists in 29 games in his first season as the team won their group to achieve promotion.
 In early 2024 he started training with the senior team after his strong performances with the reserves.
 He made his professional debut for Athletic Bilbao as a substitute in a 2–0 La Liga win over Sevilla on 19 May 2024.

 On 9 August 2025, Olabarrieta was loaned to Segunda División side FC Andorra for the season.
+On 31 August of the following year, he moved to fellow league team CD Eldense also in a temporary deal.